 - Pour green soap into the rectangle soap cup and spritz the top with alcohol.
 Allow both the pumpkin and green soap to harden before unmolding.

 - While soap is setting up you can prepare your remaining soap.
-Cut up 29 oz. of Detergent Free Clear MP and 1 oz. of Detergent Free Vanilla MP.
+Cut up 29 oz. of Detergent Free Clear MP and 1 oz. of Detergent Free Goat Milk MP.
 Place into a large glass measuring cup and set aside until later.

 - When the pumpkin and green soap have hardened you may unmold.
 Using a vegetable peeler make curls using the green soap.
 You may also need to trim the sides of the pumpkin along the seam of the column if any soap leaked out the sides.